 Code Туре Description Problem Cause Solution EB00 Rec- ord Stop Button Pressed Record of a stop button press.
-Indicates system stop key on ADM was pressed. n/a EBIX Rec- ord Pumps Off Button Pressed Record of a pump power off button press.
-Indicates pump power key o ADM pressed to power down pumps. n/a EBCX Rec- ord Pumps Off PLC Command Record of a pump power off PLC command.
-Indicates a system command to power off pumps was sent by the PLC. n/a EC00 Rec- ord Setup Value(s) Changed Record of changing setup variables.
+Indicates system stop key on ADM was pressed. n/a EBC# Rec- ord PLC Power Command for Mix Unit # Record of pumps powered off by PLC command.
+The PLC command was used to shut down pump power.
+No action required.
+EBI# Rec- ord Power Button Pressed Mix Unit # Record of pumps powered off by button press.
+The power button on the ADM was used to shut down pump power.
+No action required.
+EC00 Rec- ord Setup Value(s) Changed Record of changing setup variables.
 Indicates date and time when setup values were changed. n/a EL00 Rec- ord System Power On Record of power cycle (ON).
 Indicates date and time when system was started. n/a EM00 Rec- ord System Power Off Record of power cycle (OFF).
-Indicates date and time when system was turned off. n/a EMIX Advi- sory Pump Off The pumps are not powered and are unable to move.
+Indicates date and time when system was turned off. n/a EMI# Advi- sory Pump Off Mix Unit # The pumps are not powered and are unable to move for Mix Unit #.
 Pump power was turned off or an error occurred.
 Start pumps by pressing pump start key on Advanced Display module.
-ES00 Advi- sory Factory Defaults Record of defaults being loaded. n/a WSN1 Alarm Config Error Color A color defined for the system is not assigned to any gun.
-This only applies to systems with multiple guns.
-One or more colors is missing a valid gun assignment.
-Ensure all colors for all color pumps have a gun assigned to them on Pump Screen 4.
-WSN2 Alarm Config Error Catalyst A catalyst defined for the system has an invalid gun assignment.
-This only applies to systems One or more catalyst is missing a valid gun assignment.
-Ensure all catalysts for all catalyst pumps have a gun assigned to them on Pump Screen 4. with multiple guns.
-Too many catalyst gun assignments exist.
-The total number of catalyst gun assignments for the system may not exceed four.
+ES00 Advi- sory Factory Defaults Record of defaults being loaded. n/a